gaehlerm/SoftwareEngineering/README.md

 These lines do something very similar.
 They both assign the value `0` to `a` and the value `1` to `b` (okay, in the case of the dictionary, it is rather `"a"`, but you get my point).
 Yet, there is a fundamental difference.
 In the first line, the programmer knows that he needs variables `a` and `b` as he writes the code.
 In the second case, we have a dynamic data structure.
 Maybe the programmer knew that there would be `"a"` and `"b"` used as keys.
 Maybe he didn't, and these dictionary entries were generated by user input that the programmer had no control over.

 If the developer knows all the variables that are needed, it is generally advisable to use normal variables.
-If the data originates from an external source, such as a text file, he must use a dynamic data structure like a dictionary.
+If the data originates from an external source, such as a text file where he doesn't the content, he must use a dynamic data structure like a dictionary.
 At first, this may sound a little confusing.
 But think about cooking recipes.
 You might have a few recipes that you define in your code, where the name of the recipe corresponds to the name of the variable.
 Or, you can write a parser that reads them from a cookbook into a dictionary.
 Here you have to use a dynamic data structure because you don't know in advance what kind of ingredients will be needed.

 Dictionaries are closely related to JSON and XML files.
-They are essentially similar to a nested dictionary converted into a string.
+They are essentially similar to a nested dictionary serialized into a string.
 If you ever need to read JSON files, the resulting data structure will be a nested dictionary that you might further convert into nested class instances.

 ## Trees